-Each employee is to complete the "Travel Request and Reimbursement" form, available in the Office of Business Affairs.
-The request requires the approval of the appropriate administrator,
+Each employee is to complete the Travel Request and Reimbursement form.
+The request requires the approval of the appropriate administrator.

 The Request for Travel Pre-Payment Form must be completed by the employee and submitted to Accounts Payable 10 days prior to travel.